 Standard gelatin has the issue of poor animal feed and diets; gelatin from grain-fed animals must be avoided.
-Grass-fed gelatin is the ultimate choice, and hence, the best brand is this Great Lakes Unflavored Beef Gelatin.
+Grass-fed gelatin is the ultimate choice, and hence, the best brand is this Great Lakes Pasture-Raised Gelatin.

 Strategy – take the recommended dosage.
 Side effects almost never happen unless you take massive doses.

 Last but not least, we have probably the most advanced supplement on this list.
 Ashwagandha is a woody shrub from Asia which translates from Sanskrit into “smell of a horse”.
 It all began when Ancient Indians realised that the plant actually does smell like a horse.
 Eventually though the legend became that consuming ashwagandha would give you the strength and endurance of a horse.

 Is there any truth to it?
 Maybe, because like Korean ginseng, ashwagandha is an adaptogen.
 Like ginseng, it has thus been used by basketball players and Olympians alike for suppressing the negative effects of the stress response.
 In fact, ashwagandha is often dubbed “Indian ginseng”, despite having no relation.
 In the ancient Indian school of Ayurvedic medicine, ashwagandha was dubbed a “rasayana”.
 That was their term for a compound that releases emotional tension and physical discomfort.